Can You Rent A Car in Europe with US Drivers License?

 Generally, Americans and Canadians only require a valid driver’s license and a passport when renting a car in Europe.

 However, rules may vary from country to country.
-If you’re looking to hire and drive a car in Europe, you need certain documents to avoid getting yourself in trouble.
+You need certain documents to avoid trouble if you want to hire and drive a car in Europe.
 These documents may include the following: